-If the executive experiences a qualified termination, he or she is entitled to continued life and health insurance for twenty-four months or, if earlier, the time he or she obtains similar coverage from a new employer, outplacement services and up to a total of \$10,000 to cover tax preparation, legal and accounting services relating to the KEESA termination payment.
+If the executive experiences a qualified termination, the calculation of the termination payment that will be payable to the executive is the same regardless of when during the employment period the covered termination occurs.
+An executive would receive a pro rata bonus; such pro rata bonus would be calculated and paid on the basis of the greater of performance as measured through the termination date or the most recently forecasted performance through the end of the performance period.
+He or she is also entitled to continued life and health insurance for twenty-four months or, if earlier, the time he or she obtains similar coverage from a new employer, outplacement services and up to a total of \$10,000 to cover tax preparation, legal and accounting services relating to the KEESA termination payment.